playpauseandstop/rororo/docs/settings.rst

 ===============================

-The main part of setup is Settings data structure backed by brilliant `attrs <https://www.attrs.org/>`_ library.
+The main part of setup is Settings data structure backed by brilliant `environ-config <https://environ-config.readthedocs.io/>`_ library.
 It stores all settings values, as well as any other settings related data.

 Example below illustrates how given Settings data structure may look like,

 .. code-block:: python

-    import attr
+    import environ

-    @attr.dataclass(frozen=True, slots=True)
+    @environ.config(prefix=None, frozen=True)
     class Settings:
         level: str
         debug: bool